ENCODE-DCC/pyencoded-tools/README.md

 There are three methods to pick from
 "single" assumes one replicate in the control
-"multi" assumes one control with number of replicates equal to number of replicates in experiment
+"multi" assumes one control with its number of replicates equal to number of replicates in experiment
 "biosample" assumes multiple controls that should be matched on biosample

 ***By NOT selecting the '--method' option the script will try to guess the correct method***